AGRICULTURE AND NATURAL RESOURCES

 FAMILY AND CONSUMER SCIENCES

 The wide variety of free UGA Extension publications is available at the county office, as well as phone consultations with Family and Consumer Sciences (FACS) agents in surrounding counties who can answer a range of FACS issues.
-This year the Extension office hosted a radon program and food-preservation update and has requested funding for a permanent position in 2020.
+This year the Extension office has requested funding for a permanent position in 2022.

 4-H YOUTH DEVELOPMENT